minchjung/PROJECTLIST/README.md

 ### a. :white_check_mark: HTML,CSS,Javascript -Webdesign [Done]()
 ### b. :white_check_mark: Algorithm Study [Study for good]()
 #### Done means well awared enough to say its skillful
+### Not Yet means the project done but not fully understand
 #### not linked yet means its on my notes, soon be on Gitgub